Qovery/documentation/website/guides/tutorial/deploy-rails-with-postgresql.md

 The sample application is preconfigured to use those environment variables to connect to the database.

-Forking the application with `.qovery.yml` and a `Dockerfile` should trigger app deployment.

 See the deployment status by executing:

 ```bash